alexfraundorf-com/CocoPi3/README.md

 # CocoPi3
 The CocoPi3 project is based on work from many other projects and individuals.
-The sum of all the peices became the Raspbian based CocoPi3 distribution for the RPi3 (or B+).
+The sum of all the pieces became the Raspbian based CocoPi3 distribution for the RPi3 (or B+).
 This repo only includes scripts and/or configuration files at the moment, but this will allow for some very easy updating for bugs or enhancements.

 More information about the CocoPi3 project can be found here: